-On many occasions the radio would cut out and then finally it has completely stopped putting out any audio .. the dealership had it checked twice by electronics expert (?) and he stated the comm. unit in the right rear quarter panel was faulty .. dealership originally said that codes for both units were "code" oovered for warranty replacement .. but now state only the radio would be covered .. the comm. unit is quoted @ approx. $500.oo plus dollars ..
+Radio is on and working (digital display).
+But getting no audio output from radio including no audio warning signals from communications unit located in right rear quarter panel of vehicle.
+Dealer says radio is warrantied but not comm unit (Yet I feel it should all be covered.
+On many occasions the radio would cut out and then finally it has completely stopped putting out any audio.
+The dealership had it checked twice by electronics expert (?)
+And he stated the comm.
+Unit in the right rear quarter panel was faulty.
+Dealership originally said that codes for both units were "code" covered for warranty replacement.
+But now state only the radio would be covered.
+The comm.
+Unit is quoted @ approx. $500.
+Oo plus dollars.
 I have the wiring diagram for the electrical circuits involved, but don't know how to access the right rear quarter panel

 GM is great at separating you from your money after the sale.
 It's how they remain a profitable company, (no sarcasm intended).
 To prevent lower cost independent shops from repairing their radios, they began refusing to sell us radio service manuals after the '94 model year.
 That locks you into their authorized repair centers.
 The revoked authorizations from over a hundred shops across the country, down to six, then to two grossly over-priced repair centers.
 With removal, shipping two ways, repair, and reinstallation by the dealer, repairs for a radio / cassette player runs around $450.00.
 For just the repair of a Chrysler cd / radio or cassette radio, I charge $45.00.